-- 1. Go to View > Streams or click the Streams at toolbar button to open the Streams tab. - 2.
-Select a display option by clicking the Show streams in a graph, list or tree icon: - List displays the streams in a flat list. - Tree displays the streams in a hierarchy, with development streams and release streams listed under mainline streams. - Graph displays the streams graphically, with stream type, relationship, and merge/copy indicators.

-- 3. Search for streams or restrict the streams that are displayed by using a filter: - For lists and trees, filter using the Filter pane at the top of the tab.
-You can filter by owner, stream name, parent stream, stream type, and depot. - For the Stream Graph, filter using the "Configure the stream graph display" on the facing page.
+- 1. Go to View > Streams to open the Streams tab. - 2.
+Select a display option by clicking the Show streams in list or tree icon 💷: - List displays the streams in a flat list. - Tree (default) displays the streams in a hierarchy, with development streams and release streams listed under mainline streams. - 3.
+Search for streams or restrict the streams that are displayed by using the Filter pane at the top of the tab.
+You can filter by owner, stream name, parent stream, stream type, and depot.

-For more information about filters, see "Searching and filtering" on page 33.
+For more information about filters, see "Searching and filtering" on page 34.